An interpretable universal bound for multiserver queues via a leave-one-out technique: Related work

-Finally, apart from \citep{LiGol_25}, some papers also provide results across scaling regimes, but under highly specialized distributional assumptions.
-Some of them assume exponential service times and provide universal approximations for all scaling regimes \citep[e.g.,][]{BraDai_16_Erlang_C,BraDaiFen_17,GurHuaMan_14_Erlang_A,PraDanMag_24_exp_tail}.
-Another paper \citep{HonWan_24_ss} provides a $1/(1-\rho)$-scaling bound for some regimes between HW and NDS, assuming Poisson arrivals and hyperexponential service times.
+Finally, apart from \citep{LiGol_25}, some papers also provide results that hold across regimes, but under highly specialized distributional assumptions.
+Some of them assume exponential service times and provide approximations with universal error bounds \citep[e.g.,][]{BraDai_16_Erlang_C,BraDaiFen_17,GurHuaMan_14_Erlang_A,PraDanMag_24_exp_tail}.
+Another paper \citep{HonWan_24_ss} provides an $O\big(1/(1-\rho)\big)$ bound for some regimes between HW and NDS, assuming Poisson arrivals and hyperexponential service times.

 \paragraph*{Basic Adjoint Relationship and similar methods} Basic Adjoint Relationship (BAR), also known as the \emph{stationary equation} in the earlier literature \citep{miyazawa_rate_1994}, is a set of equations that characterize the stationary distribution of Markov processes.
 BAR allows us to extract information about the stationary distribution of a Markov process by taking suitable test functions.
-BAR and BAR-based analytical techniques have been studied in the literature under different names, such as the drift method \citep[see, e.g.,][]{ErySri_12} or the rate conservation law \citep[see, e.g.,]{miyazawa_decomposition_1994,miyazawa_diffusion_2015}.
+BAR and BAR-based analytical techniques have been studied in the literature under different names, such as the drift method \citep[see, e.g.,][]{ErySri_12} or the rate conservation law \citep[see, e.g.,][]{miyazawa_decomposition_1994,miyazawa_diffusion_2015}.
 In this paper, we use BAR to refer to the particular framework in \citep[][]{braverman_heavy_2017,bra_23_bar}, which handles Markov processes with both continuous and discrete state changes, utilizing the Palm distribution.
 This BAR framework has recently been applied to various queueing systems with general interarrival-time and service-time distributions under heavy traffic \citep[e.g.,][]{miyazawa_diffusion_2015,braverman_heavy_2017,BraDaiMiy_23_bar_ss,DaiGuaXu_24_jsq,DaiGlyXu_25_multiscale_jackson,DaiHuo_24_multiscale_sbp,GuaCheDai_25_uniform_bdd_multiscale,hong_performance_2023,GroHonHarSch_24_reset,BraScu_24_gg1}.